shubham1172/library-management-system/README.md

     Editing Bugs.<br/>

 ## USER MANUAL:
-Start void main().enter to run the codes.
+Start enter.java to run the codes.
 Logging in as a student allows to freely browse the books.
 It has an open database.
 Administrator is a protected user. admin1172 & password1172 can be used to log into it.